LeetLLM

 Sandboxing and safety boundaries

-The most important engineering decision is not the prompt you give the model.
-It is the environment in which the actions actually run.
+The key engineering decision isn't only the prompt you give the model.
+It's the environment in which approved actions run.

-Common pitfalls that break these boundaries include reusing a persistent browser profile across unrelated customer tasks (the agent learns the previous customer's logged-in state), letting the model alone decide when the task is finished (the host must independently verify that the observable application state matches the acceptance criteria), and running against live production sites without rate limits or a kill switch (one runaway agent can generate thousands of requests or trigger fraud detection).
+Common pitfalls include reusing a browser profile across unrelated tasks, letting the model alone decide when the task is finished, and running write-enabled sessions without rate limits or a kill switch.

 Sandbox boundaries must be independent.
-If prompt rules fail, the action validator still blocks dangerous primitives.
-If the validator misses something, the VM, network allow-list, and human gate still limit blast radius.
+If prompt rules fail, the action validator can still block a step, and if the validator misses something, the VM, network policy, and human review still limit blast radius.

 Evaluation of computer-use agents

-Traditional accuracy numbers are not enough.
-You need a portfolio of measures that reflect both functional success and operational safety.
+Final-task accuracy alone isn't enough.
+Evaluate both functional success and operational safety.

 Task success rate asks whether the final observable state of the system matches the goal.
 WebArena and OSWorld supply programmatic validators for this.
 Step efficiency measures how many actions and model calls were required; long trajectories burn tokens and raise the probability of eventual failure.
 Safety violation rate counts how often the agent attempted a blocked action or required human intervention.
 Grounding accuracy compares proposed click coordinates against ground-truth element locations.
 For open-ended tasks, blind human raters compare two agent trajectories on the same goal and express preference.